This Year’s Last Mile Delivery Trends to Watch for Improving Your Ecommerce Supply Chain

 Here are ten trends that companies are actively testing and implementing in an effort to enhance the last mile delivery process and keep up with growing consumer expectations to get their orders faster and be able to track every step along the way.

-1. Smart Technology to Enhance Supply Chain Visibility
+1. Smart Technology and AI to Enhance Supply Chain Visibility

-It might not seem like minor changes will have a major impact on initial costs, but when applied to economies of scale, data analytics provide insights that can help lower costs while not sacrificing the level of service that customers expect.
-As a result, the overall costs of last mile delivery can be pushed further down, allowing more companies to be able to offer expedited shipping options like two-day and even same-day delivery services.
+It might not seem like minor changes will have a major impact on initial costs, but when applied to economies of scale, businesses can apply their cost-savings to offer shopping incentives like two-day and even same-day delivery services.

 Is your 3PL not meeting SLAs?